Our guide to ICEHOTEL, Sweden

 Under the Arctic Skin, artists: Rob Harding & Timsam Harding Photo: Asaf Kliger

 - The ICEHOTEL provide thermal sleeping bags.
 We recommend wearing a high quality pure wool thermal underlayer and suggest bringing along an inner lining such as a travelling silk sheet.
+You do sleep on a small mattress above the ice block.

 - Instead of doors, the Ice rooms have curtains that you draw for privacy.